 Ecuador says Snowden seeking asylum there

-HANOI, Vietnam (AP) — Ecuador is analyzing an asylum request from National Security Agency leaker Edward Snowden, wanted for revealed classified U.S. secrets, an Ecuadorian minister said Monday.
+HANOI, Vietnam (AP) — Ecuador's foreign minister said Monday his country will act not on its interests but on its principles as it considers an asylum request from National Security Agency leaker Edward Snowden, wanted for revealing classified U.S. secrets.

 Patino spoke briefly to reporters on his way to a meeting with Vietnam's foreign minister.
 He did not say how long it would take Ecuador to decide.